Low-Level Radioactive Waste Disposal Rulemaking

 On this page:

 On October 21, 2020, in SECY-20-0098 – Path Forward and Recommendations for Certain Low-Level Radioactive Waste Disposal Rulemakings, the staff provided the Commission with options and a recommendation for the path forward on this proposed rulemaking.
 The staff recommended combining this Part 61 proposed rulemaking with a proposed rulemaking to promulgate requirements for the near-surface disposal of greater-than-Class C (GTCC) waste in one consolidated and integrated rulemaking.
+On April 5, the Commission issued SRM-SECY-20-0098, approving staff’s recommendation.

 2020 Staff Recommendation on Proposed Rule on 10 CFR Part 61 and GTCC Waste